 A frequently asked question is what do we as appraisers look for when appraising a property?
-You will find the aspects that influence the property valuation.
+You will find the aspects that influence property valuation.
 This is helpful as there are plenty of tips so that your property value is higher.
-Unlike when selling a property, where you want everything to be super clean and tidy, this should have no influence on the valuation.
-An appraiser is there to have an independent judgement with an NWWI valuation report.
+Unlike when selling a property, where you want everything to be super clean and tidy, this should not influence the valuation.
+An appraiser is there to have an independent judgment with an NWWI valuation report.
 You will not be able to influence most things (at least in the short term).

 These are some of the things an appraiser will look out for during the valuation:

 The location is often a factor that has a high influence on the value of the house.
 Is a house in the centre of Amsterdam or is it in Groningen?
 That will make a big difference in the property valuation.
 To arrive at a value, an appraiser will look for as many comparable homes as possible near the property to be appraised.
 So an appraiser will never compare a house in Amsterdam with a house in Groningen.

 An appraiser will get the size of the plot from the land registry (in Dutch: Kadaster).
 Usually, a property consists of 1 plot, but that does not have to be the case.
 It is also possible that one or more extra plots belong to the house that was bought later.
 The larger the total plot with a house, the more value it has.
 With flats, a plot does not apply.
 Only the size of the garden if there is one (e.g. in the case of ground-floor flats).

 The finish level is a very important factor in the valuation.
 In particular, the appraiser will look at how high-quality, modern, luxurious and tasteful a property is.
 In the optimal case, a property is finished with good materials (an expensive kitchen can score better than a cheap IKEA kitchen) has not been economised on (think kitchen with all kinds of expensive built-in appliances) and is above all tastefully finished (a very modern kitchen that is pink is not good for the value, because this would probably be replaced).